nextcloud-releases/all-in-one/readme.md

 1. Add the following new line to the crontab if not already present: `0 20 * * 7 /root/backup-script.sh` which will run the script at 20:00 on Sundays each week.
 1. save and close the crontab (when using nano are the shortcuts for this `Ctrl + o` -> `Enter` and close the editor with `Ctrl + x`).

+### How to stop/start/update containers or trigger the daily backup from a script externally?
+You can do so by running the `/daily-backup.sh` script that is stored in the mastercontainer.
+It accepts the following environmental varilables:
+- `AUTOMATIC_UPDATES` if set to `1`, it will automatically stop the containers, update them and start them including the mastercontainer.
+If the mastercontainer gets updated, this script's execution will stop as soon as the mastercontainer gets stopped.
+You can then wait until it is started again and run the script with this flag again in order to update all containers correctly afterwards.
+- `DAILY_BACKUP` if set to `1`, it will automatically stop the containers and create a backup.
+If you want to start them again afterwards, you may have a look at the `START_CONTAINERS` option.
+Please be aware that this option is non-blocking which means that the backup is not done when the process is finished since it only start the borgbackup container with the correct configuration.
+- `START_CONTAINERS` if set to `1`, it will automatically start the containers without updating them.
+- `STOP_CONTAINERS` if set to `1`, it will automatically stop the containers.

+One example for this would be `sudo docker exec -it nextcloud-aio-mastercontainer DAILY_BACKUP=1 /daily-backup.sh`, which you can run via a cronjob or put it in a script.

+### How to disable the backup section?
+If you already have a backup solution in place, you may want to hide the backup section.
+You can do so by adding `-e DISABLE_BACKUP_SECTION=true` to the initial startup of the mastercontainer.

 ### How to change the default location of Nextcloud's Datadir?
 You can configure the Nextcloud container to use a specific directory on your host as data directory.
 You can do so by adding the environmental variable `NEXTCLOUD_DATADIR` to the initial startup of the mastercontainer.
 Allowed values for that variable are strings that start with `/` and are not equal to `/`.